August 19, 2020 | Car Accidents

 While these car accident injuries may appear to be mild, lacerations can become infected.
 An infected cut or wound could result in life-threatening conditions, such as sepsis.

 There are several ways a car accident victim could sustain injuries to internal organs.
 A victim may be ejected from the vehicle or crushed in the vehicle.
 Both cases can result in organ damage.

 Also, airbags can cause chest injuries, and seat belts are common causes of abdominal injuries and chest injuries.
 The chance of being killed or severely injured in a crash from not wearing a seatbelt typically outweighs the chance of injury from using seat belts.

 Amputation or Loss of Limbs

 There are several ways that a person could lose a body part in a car accident.
 Common loss of limbs in accidents includes legs, arms, fingers, and toes.
 The person could lose the limb because it is severed in the crash, or a doctor must perform a surgical amputation to save the person’s life.

 - Ankle and foot injuries

 - Wrist and hand injuries

 - Soft tissue injuries

 If you sustain an injury in a car accident, you might be entitled to compensation from the party who caused the crash.
-A car accident lawyer can review your case to explain your legal rights and options regarding an injury claim.
+A car accident lawyer in OKC can review your case to explain your legal rights and options regarding an injury claim.